Primm Valley Resort: History

 Built by Primadonna Casino Resorts and opened in 1990 as Primadonna Resort & Casino.

 The Fashion Outlets were added as a part of the Primadonna Resort & Casino in 1998.

 On October 31, 2006, MGM Mirage announced plans to sell the Primm Valley Casino Resorts, which includes the Primm Valley Resort & Casino, to Herbst Gaming for $400 million.
 The sign in front of the resort had been renamed from Primm Valley Resort and Casino to Terrible's Resort and Casino in 2007 and was renamed back as Primm Valley Resort and Casino in 2011.

-As of March 23, 2009, the Herbst family relinquished control of the Terrible's Primm Valley Casino Resort, along with both other properties, to their lenders.
+On March 23, 2009, the Herbst family relinquished control of the Terrible's Primm Valley Casino Resort, along with both other properties, to their lenders.
+On May 5, 2026 Primm Valley Resorts announced they will close remaining properties, including the Primm Valley Resort.
+On June 16, 2026, the gas station, and casino company Terrible Herbst reached a deal to retrieve the resort from imminent closure.
+On July 22, the casino was reopened by Terrible's after a 17 day closure.

 Bonnie and Clyde's death car

 The automobile in which Bonnie and Clyde were killed is on display at the Primm Valley Resort.
 It was previously on display at Whiskey Pete's and Buffalo Bill's before those hotels closed in 2024 and 2025 respectively.
 It had also once been displayed at Terrible's Gold Ranch Casino in Verdi before being returned to Whiskey Pete's in July 2011.
-It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resorts after the closure of Buffalo BIll's.
+It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resorts after the closure of Buffalo Bill's.